peterhcharlton/starter-hugo-academic/content/project/SAFER wearables/index.md

 ## Further Information

-Further information on the study can be found [here](https://clinicaltrials.gov/ct2/show/NCT04715555).
+Further information on the study can be found at ClinicalTrials.gov ([NCT04715555](https://clinicaltrials.gov/ct2/show/NCT04715555)).
 {{< /spoiler >}}

 {{< spoiler text="**Study Planning**" >}}